swissarmykirpan/kongverge/README.md

 These objects also handle matching - i.e. reconciling the state described by files with the state in Kong, and performing actions in Kong as needed to make them the same.
 The possible cases for these objects are:

-* Existing unchanged; no action is required.
+* Unchanged; no action is required on an existing object.
+The object in Kong is identical to the object in config.
-* Changed; action is required to update it in place.
+* Changed; the object in Kong is matched with an object in config, but not all of the properties are the same.
+Action is required to update the object in place.
-* New; the object needs to be added.
+* New; the object needs to be added to Kong.
-* Deleted; the object needs to be removed.
+* Deleted; the object needs to be removed from Kong.

 Kong's plugin model is more complex, as each plugin has its own set of properties used to configure it.
-Therefor each Kong plugin has it's own classes, for config and serialisation, which inherit from `KongPluginBase<TConfig>` and `IKongPluginConfig`.
+Therefore each Kong plugin has it's own classes, for config and serialisation, which inherit from `KongPluginBase<TConfig>` and `IKongPluginConfig`.
 These have to match what is read from Kong and from file.

 e.g. the Plugin `rate-limiting-advanced` has classes `RateLimitingPlugin` and `RateLimitingConfig`.